sunny-chung/bigtext/README.md

 - `BigTextDecorator.onApplyDecorationOnOriginal`
 - `BigTextDecorator.onApplyDecorationOnTransformation`

-Decorator allows large amount of changing dense styles that do not change the text layout.
+Decorator allows large amount of changing dense styles that do not change the text layout or character width.
 It is especially designed for syntax highlighting.
 Different from incremental transformation, decorator transforms styles just before they are rendered, only transforms text that within the viewport, and the transformation result is not persisted.

 See [GraphqlSyntaxHighlightDecorator](https://www.github.com/sunny-chung/hello-http/tree/main/src/jvmMain/kotlin/com/sunnychung/application/multiplatform/hellohttp/ux/transformation/incremental/GraphqlSyntaxHighlightDecorator.kt) is an example to use an incremental parser to handle input events, and use `BigTextDecorator` to apply syntax highlighting styles.